bkeith-bch/adetfs-fitbit-tool/README.md

 #### EXTRACTION_LOG:

 EXTRACTION_LOG_PATH: Path to the extraction log file that contains JSON type information:  {USER_ID:last_extraction_date,USER_ID2:last_extraction_date}
+This file is used to see if there is new data available for the user.
+Extraction is being done until two days before last sync time to not miss any sleep data

 #### Complementary part for REDCap projects